asifbacchus/generateSRI/README.md

-# Sub-Resource Integrity Generator Scripts
+# Sub-Resource Integrity Hash Generator Scripts

 Basic scripts to generate SRI hashes.
 POSIX-compliant shell script for use on *nix and PowerShell for use on Windows.